ac000/mtd-cli/Contributing.md

 When sending code, please either send signed-off patches or a pull request with signed-off commits.
-This means adding a line that says "Signed-off-by: Name \<Email\>" at the end of each commit, indicating that you wrote the code and/or have the right to contribute it to this project.
+This means adding a line that says "Signed-off-by: Name \<Email\>" at the end of each commit.
 E.g

 ```
 Signed-off-by: Andrew Clayton <andrew@digital-domain.net>
 ```

+This signifies that you have read/understood/and agreed to the [Developer's Certificate of Origin](DCO).
+Essentially indicating that you wrote the code and/or have the right to contribute it to this project.

+This is **not** a CLA.

 Also, please write good git commit messages.
 A good commit message looks like
 this: